samvau/mongosis/README.md

 * Ensure that 'Run64BitRuntime' option in SSIS project Configuration/Debugging properties is set to 'False'.
 * If you're running the 32-bit version of Windows there is no 'Program Files(x86)' so deploy to folders under 'Program Files' instead.
+* From version 1.5.0 of the C# MongoDB drivers and on, the installer does not load the drivers into the GAC.
+This step must be done by either using the gacutil or by dropping the drivers in the C:\windows\assembly folder.

 ## Contact: